-Are you an overeater?
+Would you like to know more about how to treat an overeating addiction?
 You’re not alone!
 The National Institute on Alcohol Abuse and Alcoholism considers about one-third of American adults “overeaters.”
 But what does that mean?
 And how can you overcome this habit and start living a healthier life?
 Keep reading to find out.

 We often view overeating as simply eating too much, but it’s a lot more complex than that in reality.
 For many people, overeating is an addiction.
 And just like with any other addiction, it’s essential to treat it if you want to overcome it.
-So don’t be afraid to ask for help–there are plenty of resources available if you need them.
+So don’t be afraid to ask for help–plenty of resources are available if you need them.

 When most people think about addiction, they probably think about drugs or alcohol.
 However, addiction can also include behaviors like overspending, gambling, and compulsive overeating.
-If you’re struggling with overeating, it’s essential to recognize that you’re not alone and that addiction treatment may help.
-Don’t make the mistake of thinking that you can overcome overeating on your own – get help from a professional.
+If you’re struggling with overeating, you must recognize that you’re not alone and that addiction treatment may help.
+Don’t make the mistake of thinking you can overcome overeating on your own – get help from a professional.

 Why Do People Overeat?

 There are many reasons people overeat.
 It may be because of emotional difficulties, such as stress or anxiety.
 It could also be a way to cope with difficult life circumstances, such as the death of a loved one.
 For some people, overeating is simply a bad habit that they’ve developed.
-No matter the reason, it’s essential to seek help if you’re struggling.
+No matter the reason, seeking help is essential if you’re struggling.

 Overeating can also be a physical addiction.
 When you overeat, your body releases chemicals that give you a temporary feeling of pleasure or satisfaction.
 Unfortunately, you may need to eat more and more food to get the same pleasure.
 Also, this can lead to an unhealthy relationship between food and weight gain.